-The best way to prevent the risk of a malicious actor such as a hacker gaining access to your bitcoin is to use a so-called "hardware wallet".
+The best way to prevent the risk of a malicious actor gaining access to your bitcoin is to use a so-called "hardware wallet".
 This is typically a small device that contains a secure chip where your private keys are stored.
 This device itself isn't connected to the internet.